 Although operational efficiency remains central to most business strategies, I have noticed a move towards growth, with organisations seeking support with business development and bid management activity.
 This shift acts as a barometer for the market and indicates that, although there remains a need to continue to drive efficiency and focus on the bottom line (it is difficult to imagine that this will ever cease to be central to any business strategy), businesses are now beginning to invest in growing the top line.

 It has been difficult to predict when businesses would begin to move from a purely introspective focus, but with recent investments in infrastructure, improved performance in the services sector, higher levels of spending on advertising and increased confidence in the manufacturing sector, there are definite signs that recovery is on the way.
-However, there still remains some uncertainty and ensuring this growth is sustainable is going to be a big challenge – and needs strong in order to be achieved
+However, there still remains some uncertainty and ensuring this growth is sustainable is going to be a big challenge – and needs strong leadership in order to be achieved

 Style and Substance